 Prevent Periodontitis and Other Diseases

-Periodontal disease is caused by bacteria in dental plague.
+Bacteria in dental plaque can cause periodontal disease.
 “Interestingly, it is your body's response to the bacterial infection that causes most of the problems.
-In an effort to eliminate the bacteria, the cells of your immune system release substances that cause inflammation and destruction of the gums, periodontal ligament or alveolar bone.
+In an effort to eliminate the bacteria, the cells of your immune system release substances that cause inflammation and destruction of the gums, periodontal ligament, or alveolar bone.
 This leads to swollen, bleeding gums, signs of gingivitis (the earliest stage of periodontal disease), and loosening of the teeth, a sign of severe periodontitis (the advanced stage of disease).”

-When your oral hygiene routine is subpar and or you don’t keep up with your biannual teeth cleanings, your risk of developing periodontal disease is very high.
-Smoking, misaligned teeth, grinding, stress, certain medications, certain types of chronic ailments, and genetics also play into your risk factor.
-This preventable disease has also been linked to heart disease, stroke, diabetes, and respiratory disease.
+When your oral hygiene routine is subpar and you don’t keep up with your biannual teeth cleanings, your risk of developing periodontal disease is very high.
+Smoking, misaligned teeth, grinding, stress, certain medications, certain types of chronic illnesses, and genetics all contribute to your risk factors.
+Researchers have also linked this preventable disease to heart disease, stroke, diabetes, and respiratory disease.

-Now, on top of the fact that you could lose your teeth, develop heart disease, or have a stroke from having periodontal disease, but you might also develop cancer.
-The study found that there was a significant increase in the risk of developing lung and colon cancer in particular in patients who also suffered from severe periodontal disease.
-Some aspects of our health are out of our control, but fortunately a great deal is within out control; and your oral hygiene and health is definitely one of those things.
+Not only can periodontal disease lead to tooth loss, heart disease, and stroke, but it also increases the risk of developing cancer.
+The study found that there was a significant increase in the risk of developing lung and colon cancer, in particular in patients who also suffered from severe periodontal disease.
+Some aspects of our health are out of our control, but fortunately, a great deal is within our control, and your oral hygiene and health are definitely one of those things.

-If you find that your gums are bleeding when you brush or floss, talk to Dr. Steve or Dr. Blake during your next visit, as this is an early sign of periodontal disease.
-It is far easier to a prevent disease than it is to cure one.
-Preventative healthcare is the best approach to your health and well-being and by preventing periodontal disease, you are helping to prevent a lot of other diseases in your future.
+If you find that your gums are bleeding when you brush or floss, talk to Dr. Karen or Dr. Blake during your next visit, as this is an early sign of periodontal disease.
+It is far easier to prevent a disease than it is to cure one.
+Preventative healthcare is the best way to protect your health and well-being, and by preventing periodontal disease, you are helping to prevent a lot of other diseases in the future.

 Contact Us